Princeton in Leipzig

 To apply, please complete the online application in Global Programs System (GPS) before midnight of the deadline.

-Notifications of acceptance will be sent out on January 31, 2025, and the deadline to accept an offer is February 7, 2025.
+Notifications of acceptance to the program will be sent out on March 6, 2026, and the deadline to accept the offer is March 15, 2026.

 For more information, contact @email.